niegit/nie-lab-mkdocs/docs/labs/networking/lab_overview.md

 6. **Report Issues**
     - If you encounter any problems, contact [it@networkiteasy.com](mailto:it@networkiteasy.com) for assistance.

+---

+## Tips for Success

+- **Experiment Freely**: Feel confident resetting and reconfiguring devices without consequence.
+- **Learn Actively**: Take advantage of our hands-on learning and comfortable configuring enterprise hardware.
+- **Seek Support**: Your manager and peers are here to assist you when needed.
+Just give us a shout!

+Good luck and happy networking! 😊

 <br>
 This lab is here to support your growth—have fun experimenting and learning!
 If you have any questions or feedback, please let us know!